gwillig/researchclick/README.md

 # Reasearch Project: Is there a correlation  what people click, mood and/or day time ?

-The goal of this project is to collect data to answer the question if there is a is different in the click behavior of people dependent on day time.
+The goal of this project is to collect data to answer the question if there is a is different in the click behavior of people dependent on day time and or mood.
 This app is hosted on heroku, because the back-end is python based.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).